Frequently Asked Questions

 All figures are quoted as per fortnight.

-All figures quoted above are per annum and the discount applies if payment is received within 30 days of the invoice date.
+All figures quoted above for Retiree/Past Employees are per annum and the discount applies to annual fees if payment is received before 1st April annually.